mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     kubeadmconfigtemplate.bootstrap.cluster.x-k8s.io/my-azure-cluster-md-0 created
     ```

-1. Wait for the cluster control-plane to be ready:
+1. Wait for the cluster's control-plane Status to be Ready:

     ```sh
     kubectl wait --for=condition=ControlPlaneReady "clusters/${CLUSTER_NAME}" --timeout=20m
     ```

+    When the control plane status is Ready, the output is similar to:

     ```text
     cluster.cluster.x-k8s.io/my-azure-cluster condition met
     ```

-1. After the objects are created on the API server, the Cluster API controllers reconcile them.
-They create infrastructure and machines.
-As they progress, they update the Status of each object.
-Konvoy provides a command to describe the current status of the cluster:
+    After DKP creates the objects on the API server, the Cluster API controllers reconcile them.
+They create infrastructure and machines, and as they progress, they update the Status of each object.

+1. Run the DKP Konvoy command to describe the current status of the cluster:

     ```sh
     dkp describe cluster -c ${CLUSTER_NAME}
     ```

+    The output is similar to:

     ```text
     NAME                                                                 READY  SEVERITY  REASON  SINCE  MESSAGE